Bedework/bedework/docs/deployers/installing.md

 The profile does not need to be active by default if you have other profiles.
 The build process will specify the bedework-3 profile.

 Below is the contents of that settings.xml file.
-This must be in place before allowing the script to continue on to the builds otherwise they will fail diring deployment.
+This must be in place before allowing the script to continue on to the builds otherwise they will fail during deployment.

 ```
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"